connexta/eve/README.md

 Required setup:

-- Github Webhook setup : needs admin access to Github repo setting
+- Github Webhook setup : An admin needs to add a webhook to the Jenkins service in the Github repository settings.
-- Jenkins setup: In Jenkins service website, create multibranch pipeline project to detect github SCM repo.
+- Jenkins setup: In the Jenkins service website, create multibranch pipeline project to detect github SCM repo.